Needles History, Family Crest & Coats of Arms

 Early Origins of the Needles family

-The surname Needles was first found in county Shropshire
+The surname Needles was first found in county Shropshire, where this distinguished family held a family seat since ancient times.

 Early History of the Needles family